pygos/init/docs/defconfig.md

    type service can be enabled to manage an instace of the `hostapd` program.
  * unbound - A respawn type service that manages an instance of the `unbound` name resolver.
- * usyslogd - A respawn type service that manages an instance of the `usyslogd` syslogd implementation that is part of this package.
  * hwclock - If the system has a hardware clock, this service can restore the kernels clock from the hardware at bootup, between the `vfs` and `sysinit` targets.